-Lunch is between 12.00pm and 1.30pm, depending on year level.
+Lunch is between 12.30pm and 1.30pm, depending on year level.

 When you go in to eat, you will be shown which table to sit on and you will have a member of staff on your lunch table.
 The food at Sunnydown is delicious!
 There is always a choice; the main meal and an alternative.
+You can also choose to get some food from the salad bar.
 For pudding you can have the main one, yogurt or fruit.